Cervical cancer

 In Northern Ireland the probability that a woman will develop cervical cancer before the age of 75 is about one in 138.

-Two strains of the HPV virus (HPV 16 and HPV 18) are known to be responsible for 70 per cent of all cases of cervical cancer.
+Two strains of the HPV virus (HPV 16 and HPV 18) are responsible for 70 per cent of all cases of cervical cancer.
 These types of HPV infection don't have any symptoms, so many women won't realise they have the infection.

 Using condoms during sex offers some protection against HPV.
 But it can't always prevent infection, because the virus is also spread through skin-to-skin contact of the wider genital area.